Developmental Therapeutics Core

 Exploratory pharmacokinetics analysis can be incorporated into therapy-response experiments through organ and tissue harvest of treated animal subjects at pre-determined time points during treatment.
-Many DTC projects require and include determination of therapeutic maximum tolerated dose (MTD) prior to initiating a therapy-response experiment with 7-day or 14-day, in addition to constant drug exposure via Alzet mini-pumps are also offered.
+Many DTC projects require and include determination of therapeutic maximum tolerated dose (MTD) prior to initiating a therapy-response experiment.
+Repeated Dose, 7-day or 14-day, in addition to constant drug exposure via Alzet mini-pumps are also offered.

 - Therapy-Response Experiments

 Core personnel provide expert guidance in determining the most appropriate models for evaluating the anti-cancer activities of compounds and biologicals of interest.
-Services include experimental design consultation, IACUC protocol amendment write-up, animal procurement, model setup (inoculating animals with the cells obtained from culture or from PDX, therapy administration to animals, and monitoring tumor growth and response to treatment.
+Services include: experimental design consultation, IACUC protocol amendment write-up, animal procurement, model setup (inoculating animals with the cells obtained from culture or from PDX), treatment compound administration, and monitoring tumor growth and response to treatment.

 - Patient-Derived Cancer Models

 PDX models offer the closest approximation to the clinical setting for testing cancer therapies, other than immunotherapies.
-The PDX repository within the Core currently contains >60 PDX models representing 12 cancer histology and additional types are being developed.
+The PDX repository within the Core currently contains 33 PDX models representing 10 cancer histology.
+Additional PDX types are being developed.

 - Device Implantation and Monitoring

-The core works with the investigators to implant and evaluate new devices in vivo after submission and approval of an IACUC protocol.
-The device can then be tested periodically.
+The core works with investigators to implant and evaluate new devices in vivo and after submission and approval of an IACUC protocol.
+The devices can then be tested periodically.
 Additionally, the core can evaluate toxicity and evaluate the device using different imaging modalities in collaboration with other cores.